Neel14-stack/Assignment/DWH/hadoop.md

 - it sends signal to resource manager at regular interval
 - node manager is salve service
 - node manager creates containers and application master on request of job

+## to access hadoop and its all applicaton
+- localhost:5070/
+- localhost:8088/